baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Using baymedr

 Once baymedr is installed, it needs to be loaded into memory, after which it is ready for usage:

-\subsection{Commonalities Across Designs}
+\subsubsection{Commonalities Across Designs}

-For all three research designs, the user has essentially three options for data input: (1) provide the raw data; the relevant arguments are \verb|x| and \verb|y|; (2) provide the sample sizes, sample means, and sample standard deviations; the relevant arguments are \verb|n_x| and \verb|n_y| for sample sizes, \verb|mean_x| and \verb|mean_y| for sample means, and \verb|sd_x| and \verb|sd_y| for sample standard deviations; (3) provide the sample sizes, sample means, and the confidence interval for the difference in group means; the relevant arguments are \verb|n_x| and \verb|n_y| for sample sizes, \verb|mean_x| and \verb|mean_y| for sample means, and \verb|ci_margin| for the confidence interval margin and \verb|ci_level| for the confidence level.
-Options 2 and 3 should be used when the goal is to reanalyze existing findings and only certain statistics are reported in the original source.
-Throughout, function arguments that have `x' as a name or suffix refer to the control condition and those with `y' as a name or suffix to the experimental condition.
+For all three research designs, the user has three options for data input (function arguments that have ``x'' as a name or suffix refer to the control condition and those with ``y'' as a name or suffix to the experimental condition): (1) provide the raw data; the relevant arguments are \verb|x| and \verb|y|; (2) provide the sample sizes, sample means, and sample standard deviations; the relevant arguments are \verb|n_x| and \verb|n_y| for sample sizes, \verb|mean_x| and \verb|mean_y| for sample means, and \verb|sd_x| and \verb|sd_y| for sample standard deviations; (3) provide the sample sizes, sample means, and the confidence interval for the difference in group means; the relevant arguments are \verb|n_x| and \verb|n_y| for sample sizes, \verb|mean_x| and \verb|mean_y| for sample means, and \verb|ci_margin| for the confidence interval margin and \verb|ci_level| for the confidence level.

-The Cauchy distribution is used as the prior for the effect size under the alternative hypothesis for all three tests.
-The user can set the width of the Cauchy prior with the \verb|prior_scale| argument, thus, allowing the specification of different ranges of plausible effect sizes. baymedr uses a default Cauchy prior scale of $r=1/ \sqrt{2}$, complying with the standards of the BayesFactor software \citep{MoreyRouder2018}, JASP \citep{Jaspteam2018}, and Jamovi \citep{Thejamoviproject2019}.
+The Cauchy distribution is used as the prior for $\delta$ under the alternative hypothesis for all three tests.
+The user can set the width of the Cauchy prior with the \verb|prior_scale| argument, thus, allowing the specification of different ranges of plausible effect sizes.
+In all three cases, the Cauchy prior is centered on $\delta =0$.
+Further, baymedr uses a default Cauchy prior scale of $r=1/ \sqrt{2}$, complying with the standard settings of the BayesFactor software \parencite{MoreyRouder2018_0.9.12-4.2}, JASP \parencite{Jaspteam2021_0.15}, and Jamovi \parencite{Thejamoviproject2021_1.6}.